israelvarela/ZOOLY/README.md

 # ZOOLY

 ZOOLY is an online educational animal application to show and teach children about different types of animals, species, and scientific information about them.
+Link here: https://israelvarela.github.io/ZOOLY/

 ## User Story: